DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claim(s) 2-4 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Panasonic (JP 2021015742).
+Claim(s) 1-4 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Panasonic (JP 2021015742) in view of Liu et al. (US 2023/0410757).

-Regarding claim 2: Panasonic disclose the display device according to claim 1, wherein the second switch includes a first switching element that turns on the notifier by supplying current to the notifier when being turned on in response to current supplied from a constant voltage source (Fig. 3, ¶0056: the switching element Q11 is turned on in response to Q13 being turned ON by the control signals Y2 via R13.
+Regarding claim 2: The combination of Panasonic and Liu disclose the display device according to claim 1, wherein the second switch includes a first switching element that turns on the notifier by supplying current to the notifier when being turned on in response to current supplied from a constant voltage source (Panasonic: Fig. 3, ¶0056: the switching element Q11 is turned on in response to Q13 being turned ON by the control signals Y2 via R13.
 The switch Q11 supplies a current to the lighting element 2 in response to a voltage Vd1 from a constant voltage source 40.), and a second switching element that is turned on when receiving the high signal as the first signal from the second output terminal and that is turned off when receiving the low signal as the second signal from the second output terminal or when the second output terminal is in a high impedance state (Fig. 3, ¶0055: If control signal Y1 is at H level, the transistor Q12 is turned off and the transistor Q22 is turned on), and when the second switching element is turned on, the second switching element allows the current from the constant voltage source (Battery voltage Vb) to be supplied to a current path that avoids the first switching element (Q11), and when the second switching element is turned off, the second switching element allows the current supplied from the constant voltage source to be supplied to the first switching element so that the first switching element is turned on (Fig. 3, ¶0057-¶0058: the switches Q12 and Q22 are interpret to correspond to the second switch since they are both controlled by the same signal Y1.
 When Q12 is turned on a second current path to the light source 2 is formed via switch Q12 based on the boosted battery voltage via Q12 is turned off and the current path via Q11 can supply a current to the light source).

 Panasonic does not explicitly disclose using different voltage source.
 However it disclose the user of a power source (battery).
 Before the effective filing date, it would have been obvious to the one of the ordinary skill in the art to use any other voltage source since having a limited universe of potential options (voltage source), the selection of any particular option (battery) would have been obvious to one of ordinary skill in the art.
 In re Jones, 412 F.2d 241, 162 USPO 224 (COPA 1969).
 Since either option would provide the same predictable result of (provide constant voltage for power), either option would have been obvious to one of ordinary skill.

-Regarding claim 3: Panasonic disclose the display device according to claim 2, further comprising: a delay section that delays a timing at which the first switching element is turned on so that the first switching element maintains an off state when power supply from the constant voltage source is started or stopped (Fig. 3: resistors R11-R13, R25 at the control terminals of the switches Q11, Q12, Q13 and Q22.
-The resistors delay the control signals Y1, Y2).
+Regarding claim 3: Panasonic disclose the display device according to claim 2, further comprising: a delay section that delays a timing at which the first switching element is turned on so that the first switching element maintains an off state when power supply from the constant voltage source is started or stopped

 Regarding claim 4: Panasonic disclose the display device according to claim 1, wherein the first switch turns on the notifier in response to a reception of the high signal as the first signal from the first output terminal when a failure occurs in the controller (¶0057: when a failure occurs both the first and second control signals at low level L during power failure period Tb1.
 When Y2 is high, a current is applied to the light source via Q11), and the second switch turns on the notifier based on the low signal as the second signal supplied from the second output terminal or the high impedance state of the second output terminal when a failure occurs in the controller such that the low signal is simultaneously output from both the first output terminal and the second output terminal or both the first output terminal and the second output terminal enter a high-impedance state. (¶0057: when both Y1 and Y2 are low when a failure occurs, Q11 is turned off and Q12 is turned on and a current is supplied to the light source via Q12).